-Pennsylvania sedge is a flowering plant scientifically known as Carex pensylvanica
+Pennsylvania sedge is a flowering plant scientifically known as Carex pensylvanica.

 It is a clumped and low growing grass-like and pale green foliage leaves with brown seeds capsules.
 Pennsylvania is a drought-tolerant plant that forms good lawns.

-The sedge plant requires a half-sun and a half-shade or even a full shade on its hardiness to survive in mild climatic conditions
+The sedge plant requires a half-sun and a half-shade or even a full shade on its hardiness to survive in mild climatic conditions.

 Blooming Season and Color

-Pennsylvania sedge blooms during May, June, and July respectively during the year for its carex to mature into fruiting.
+Pennsylvania sedge blooms during May, June, and July, respectively, during the year, for its carex to mature into fruiting.
 The leaves arrangement is alternate with a simple, linear, parallel venation.
 Pennsylvania sedge has a flower blooming color of brown seeded capsules on expanded buds during the flowering season.

 The breeding system of sedge during blossoming is either in unisexual or monoecious flowering with an inflorescence spike.
 The maturity height of the sedge plant is 6-12 inches tall and 6-12 inches wide.
 Thus, it takes a slow growth rate, ensuring that each section has roots and leaves by which they propagate by division into mature plants.

-Preferably, light texture soils that offer good water drainages and retention, such as sandy soil that always maintains a moist environment, is recommended.
+Preferably, light texture soils that offer good water drainages and retention, such as sandy soil that always maintains a moist environment, are recommended.
 These features ensure that plants will never go dry or grow on clogged grounds.

 This leads to its constant ever-green foliage during all the seasons.
 This offers a soft, graceful environment covering creeping foliage that is attractive and fine-textured in the garden lawns and compounds.